rd2l/rules/Rules.md

             <li>If the opposing captain rejects a stand-in, an admin may assign a reasonable stand-in of their choice.</li>
             <li>Admins must be made aware at least 72 hours prior to their match night if a player has left the team or never shown up for the player to be exempt from the rule.
 Players marked off their roster in time will not have their MMR counted as one of the missing MMRs.</li>
             <li>We encourage captains to keep an up-to-date dialogue open with your division admin in regards to any player quitting.</li>
+            <li> If an admin discovers that a player used an unauthorized stand-in after the matches have been completed, he or she may retroactively call a forfeit for any games the unauthorized player played in.
+This will be decided on a case by case basis.</li>
+            <li>Stand-ins cannot be used if the team has 5 players online and available at the time of the match.
+Stand-ins are never allowed to be used in place of a team’s usual subs.
+If it is discovered that a captain used a stand-in when a member of his or her team was online and ready to play at the default time, then the captain may be removed from the team.
+The disallowed stand-in will no longer be allowed to stand-in for the remainder of the season.
+Further punishment may be given at the discretion of the admins.</li>
         </ul>
         <h4>Teams</h4>
         <ul>